Chapter 16: Project Planning and Control

 16.6.4 Prepare and run

-There is value in defining tests upfront and sharing those tests collabortively with whoever is building the feature to be tested.
+There is value in defining tests upfront and sharing those tests collaboratively with whoever is building the feature to be tested.
 Ideally, tests should form part of the detailed requirement.
-Carrying out test preparation also allows the Solution Development Team to identify the highest value tests so they can better prioritise
+Carrying out test preparation also allows the Solution Development Team to identify the highest value tests so they can better prioritise testing activity.

 Whilst running the tests, it is essential to capture the context, what was done and what was seen in a lightweight and fit-for-purpose way.
 In the IT environment, there are a growing number of tools which can help with this in an efficient and effective way.
 Testing only has meaning if the actions and the results can be demonstrated to a third party later on.